felipedelosh/PruebaTecnicaSIER/README.md

 - GET: obtain a events.
 - POST: save a event.
-- PACTH: edit a event.
+- PATCH: edit a event.
 - DELETE: Hide a event.